elixir-tools/next-ls/README.md

 ## Sponsors

-Next LS and elixir-tools is sponsored by a ton of amazing people and companies.
+Next LS and elixir-tools are sponsored by a ton of amazing people and companies.
 I urge you to sponsor if you'd like to see the projects reach their maximum potential 🚀.

 https://github.com/sponsors/mhanberg